-Two great ways to create darkness to help you sleep better during the day are to use Sleep mask like this one by Sleep Master or to create a dark room by using some sort of Black-out shade or window covering like the one pictured here by Shift Shade.
+Two great ways to create darkness to help you sleep better during the day are to use a Sleep mask like this one by Sleep Master or to create a dark room by using some Black-out shade or window covering like the one pictured here by Shift Shade.

-Turn off your cell phone, and any other items that may distract you from sleeping.
-White noise is useful for some to block out any external noises like the neighbors lawn mower or kids playing.
-Try this White Noise: Sound Therapy by Conair
+Turn off your cell phone and other items that may distract you from sleeping.
+White noise is helpful for some to block out any external noises like the neighbor’s lawn mower or kids playing.
+Try this White Noise Sound Machine.

 Herbal Sleep Aides

-An occasional use of sleep aids may help get you to sleep if you are having trouble on a particular occasion.
-Get the lightest dose you can, and don’t use daily.
+Occasional use of sleep aids may help get you to sleep if you are having trouble on a particular occasion.
+Get the lightest dose you can, and don’t use it daily.
 Using sleep aids daily can cause dependency and drowsiness during your shift.
-Check with your physician and make sure that there aren’t any contraindications with any prescription medications you are taking.
+Check with your physician and ensure that there aren’t any contraindications with any prescription medications you are taking.
 Check these Natural Sleep Aides

 - Get plenty of regular exercise.